satwikbhasin/text-to-pdf-converter-aws-full-stack/README.md

 ## API's

-## `generateSignedS3UrlAPI`
+## `generateSignedS3UrlApi`

-The `generateSignedS3UrlAPI` is attached to a lambda function named `generateSignedS3Url` which generates signed URLs for secure access to objects stored in an Amazon S3 bucket.
+The `generateSignedS3UrlApi` is attached to a lambda function named `generateSignedS3Url` which generates signed URLs for secure access to objects stored in an Amazon S3 bucket.
 These URLs grant temporary, controlled access to specified resources without exposing AWS credentials.

-## `manageSubmissionsTableAPI`
+## `manageUserSubmissionsTableApi`

-The `manageSubmissionsTableAPI` is attached to a lambda function named `manageSubmissionsTableLambda` which is designed to manage submissions within a database table named `FovusSubmissionsTable`.
+The `manageUserSubmissionsTableApi` is attached to a lambda function named `manageUserSubmissionsTable` which is designed to manage submissions within a database table named `userSubmissionsTable`.
 This API allows operations such as creating new submissions, retrieving submission details, updating existing submissions.

 ## How to download output file